“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 Light trucks are by far the most popular vehicle type in the USA.
 They are tough and versatile and are literally the backbone of the US economy.
-Naturally, people love them for the go-everywhere qualities, immense hauling, and towing capabilities, and in recent times, the excellent comfort and luxury amenities they provide.
+Naturally, people love them for their go-everywhere qualities, immense hauling and towing capabilities, and in recent times, the excellent comfort and luxury amenities they provide.

 The thing is, tires for light trucks can be expensive, especially in larger dimensions and higher load ratings.
 And, for sure, not every tire performs are the highest level – some are better than others.
 The light-truck tires should provide you with excellent performance on every surface you encounter.

 Moreover, they should also be tough, especially if you often haul or tow with your truck.
 Drivers today also expect excellent durability of the tires – nobody wants to replace them after 2-3 years.
 Also, high levels of comfort and quietness are always a nice bonus, especially because most owners use their trucks as everyday-driving vehicles.

 Now, there is a slight issue with all these qualities – there is no single tire on the market that possesses each one of them.
 There will always be a compromise.
 For example, a tire might be great for highway driving but not very good for off-road activities.
 You can’t have the best of all worlds with tires, sorry.

 Fortunately, we are here to help you find the best tires for your light truck.
 In our list of the best light-truck tires, we will include different types of tires to satisfy the needs of different drivers.
 That way, every owner can find the perfect tire for his/her needs.

 If you don’t understand tires very much, fret not – we also prepared a detailed buying guide on light-truck tires.
 In that guide, we will explain the advantages and disadvantages of different types of tires, so you can find a type that will suit you best.
 Be sure to check it out – it’s after our Top 10 list of the best light truck tires.